Briefing on the storm damage at the EOC.

 Monthly meeting with DOT Director.

-Monthly meeting with HR Director.
+Virtual meeting with HHSA Interim Director.

-Monthly meeting with Planning staff.
+Monthly virtual meeting with Planning staff.

 Monthly meeting with Environmental Management Director.